Frequently Asked Questions

 You are not eligible for an overload.

-*If your cumulative GPA is within the eligibility limits to petition for an overload, please see an academic advisor to secure a petition and discuss the process.What are the G/P/NC and Withdrawal options?These are grading options that are alternatives to the standard grading format (A,B,C,D, F).
+*If your cumulative GPA is within the eligibility limits to petition for an overload, please see an academic advisor to discuss the process.What are the G/P/NC and Withdrawal options?These are grading options that are alternatives to the standard grading format (A,B,C,D, F).
 Special restrictions apply, see "Top 10 Things to Know," below.
 These options can be accessed in your SOLAR account.
 Under "Class Schedule" select "Edit" and then select the course you wish to change.
 REMEMBER, these classes cannot be changed back after the G/P/NC and Withdrawal deadline.
 For more information can be found on the GPNC Page.

 A mark of W is recorded when the student withdraws from a course after the first ten days of classes through the 9th week of the semester.
 The W is used to indicate that the student withdrew after the end of the add/drop period.